Zhigal/Zhigal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an autonomous vehicle! 🚜
+- 🔭 I’m currently working on autonomous vehicles 🚜🚜🚜
 - 📫 How to reach me: razvilgrad@gmail.com
 - 🥅 2022 goals: Contribute more to open source projects